mkazhdan/TextureSignalProcessing/README.md

 <UL>
 <LI>The Windows executables require both the <B>glew</B> and <B>glut</B> dynamically linked libraries to run.
 These can be found <A HREF="http://www.cs.jhu.edu/~misha/Code/TextureSignalProcessing/TSP.DLLs.zip">here</A> and should be included either in the directory with the executables, or in the directory from which the executables are run.</LI>
 <LI>Compiling under Windows requires both the <B>glew</B> and <B>glut</B> libraries.
 These can be found <A HREF="http://www.cs.jhu.edu/~misha/Code/TextureSignalProcessing/TSP.LIBs.zip">here</A> and should be placed in the output directory for linkage.</LI></LI>
+<LI>Compilation requires a linear solver.
+By default, we use the <CODE>LDLt</CODE> implementation provided by  <A HREF="https://eigen.tuxfamily.org/">Eigen</A>.
+If you have <A HREF="https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2024-1/intel-oneapi-math-kernel-library-onemkl.html">Intel's oneMKL</A>, we encourage you to use Eigen's <CODE>Pardiso</CODE> implementation.
+To to this you will need to enable the <CODE>USE_EIGEN_PARDISO</CODE> flag in <CODE>include/Src/PreProcessing.h</CODE>
 </UL>
 </details>